michael-klein/vQuery/README.md

 Furthermore, vQuery also works in the node.js environment.
 You can load HTML documents, manipulate them and retrieve the new output - or a patch (that you might send to the browser).

+**WARNING: This library is very much still a work in progress and in no way ready for production use!**

 # Licence
 **MIT License**